Euthydemid dynasty: History

-It is possible that Euthydemus was a son of a certain Antimachus (born 295 BC) and a grandson of Sophytes, a satrap or ruler of Bactria in around 300 BC.
+Euthydemus was an Ionian-Greek from one of the Magnesias in Ionia, though it is uncertain from which one (Magnesia on the Maeander or Magnesia ad Sipylum), and was the father of Demetrius I, according to Strabo and Polybius.
+William Woodthorpe Tarn proposed that Euthydemus was the son of a Greek general called Antimachus or Apollodotus, born c.
+295 BC, and that he married a sister of the Greco-Bactrian king Diodotus II.

 Euthydemus was a satrap of Sogdiana that was married to a sister of Diodotus II, son of the original rebel, Diodotus I. He usurped the throne from Diodotus II or perhaps Antiochus Nikator and became ruler of the Greco-Bactrian Kingdom.
 Later on in his reign, he faced an invasion by the younger and ambitious Antiochus III the Great.
 He was defeated on the Arius but successively waited out Antiochus in his capital Bactra.
 His peace treaty with Antiochus granted his son Demetrius I a marriage to an unspecified daughter of Antiochus.

 His son Demetrius I would go on to invade northern India and establish the Indo-Greek kingdom.
 After Demetrius's sons Agathocles, Euthydemus II and perhaps even Demetrius II rule over the Greco-Bactrian and Indo-Greek kingdoms, it becomes harder to pinpoint which of the following rulers were related to each other, or even if they were members of the Euthydemid dynasty.
 It is possible however, that the powerful king Menander I was a member of this dynasty.